 It is sometimes possible to get help paying a funeral account.
 An application can be made to the DWP (formerly DSS & DHSS) if the person arranging the funeral is claiming any benefits already.
 This is not something that is guaranteed and is considered on a per case basis.
 It is also important to note that whilst the DWP will pay for a simple cremation, there may be extra costs incurred.
 We can also help with funeral finance if necessary.

 A chemical process that preserves a loved one, slowing down the natural process of deterioration.
 If we feel embalming is required we will always talk to you first.
 However embalming is not always essential.
-(No extra cost will be added)
+(Additonal fees apply)

 Usually it is two to three days after the funeral, however in some circumstances it is possible to receive them the same day if requested.